Representation-Aware Distributionally Robust Optimization: A Knowledge Transfer Framework: Additional Theoretical Discussion

 \subsection{Asymptotics under Perfect Alignment}

-Assumptions~\ref{asm:positivedefinitess} and \ref{asm:positivedefinitess_2} generally fail when the true parameter lies entirely within the knowledge subspace, i.e., $\beta^* \in \spn{\Theta_\infty}$, or when the distance of $\beta^*$ to $\spn{\Theta_\infty}$ vanishes faster than $N^{-1/2}$ as $\Theta$ itself adapts in the target sample size $N$.
-Although such cases are uncommon in practice, they represent a distinct ``perfect alignment'' regime.
-To complement Theorem~\ref{thm:asymptotic_dro}, we therefore investigate the limiting distribution of the constrained estimation
+The conditions in \cref{asm:pd,asm:pd_2} exclude the regime in which the true parameter lies entirely in the prior subspace, that is, \(\beta_* \in \col(\Theta)\), as well as the more general case in which the distance from \(\beta_*\) to \(\col(\Theta)\) vanishes faster than \(n^{-1/2}\) when \(\Theta\) itself depends on the target sample size \(n\).
+This is a distinct perfect-alignment regime and requires a separate asymptotic analysis.
+To complement \cref{thm:asymptotic_dro}, we therefore study the constrained estimator